-Learn how a user and entity behavior analytics (UEBA) solution can detect and contain malicious insiders before a data loss.
+Learn how a user and entity behavior analytics (UEBA) solution can detect insider threats early to prevent data loss.

 Read the white paper and learn how to: